If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an

 - Shea butter: Shea butter comes from the African shea tree and is an excellent natural moisturizer to treat dry, itchy skin.
 It’s less common in oils but does appear in formulas for its effectiveness at moisturizing.

-Now that we’ve covered some basics on beard oils, we evaluated over two dozen of the best beard oils to help narrow down the options for you.
+Now that we’ve covered some basics on beard oils, we evaluated over two dozen beard oils to help narrow down the options for you.
 You’ll find our top picks below.
-Whatever you need, whether you’re looking for an affordable daily beard oil, a masculine-smelling sandalwood oil or a great cheap beard oil, you can find the best beard oils of 2021 below.
+Whatever you need, whether you’re looking for an affordable daily beard oil, a masculine-smelling sandalwood oil, a great cheap beard oil or something giftable for the bearded men in your life, we promise you can find the best beard oils of the year below.